The Basics of business: 10 Questions to ask yourself.

 Einstein said (well allegedly anyway, more quotes are attributed to Einstein than any man could possibly have fitted in a life time, along with Mandela, and Churchill): “Make things as simple as possible but no simpler.”

-So lets make business as simple as possible but no simpler.
+So lets make business planning as basic, as simple as possible but no simpler.

 At its most simple level, business is the process of obtaining something for a certain cost and then selling it to someone for an increased cost.

 Don’t confuse that statement with the Purpose of business, but it does define the process of business.
 So if we want to practice business the simple way, we must constantly ask ourselves how we can stay as close as possible to that simplicity.

 The simplest way to a great business plan